colinchilds/kotlin-vertx-template/README.md

 Run `Migration.kt` and it should complete successfully.
 Run `MyService.kt` and hit `localhost:8080`.
 You should see a basic React frontend.
 Using cURL or Postman make a request to `localhost:8080/api/inventory` and you should get back an empty list.

-## Swagger
+## OpenAPI
-Take a look at the two provided Swagger files (`inventory.yaml` and `login.yaml`) to know which endpoints you can hit and what their expected inputs are.
+Take a look at the two provided OpenAPI files (`inventory.yaml` and `login.yaml`) to know which endpoints you can hit and what their expected inputs are.
 For example, when creating a new inventory item, you can post the following body:
 ```json
 {